Kiran7007/Interview-Preparation/docs/android.md

 ## What is dependency injection?
 - Dependency injection means dependencies are provided from the outside.
-- It increases testability and separation of concerns.
+- This improves testability and separation of concerns.

 ```kotlin
 class UserViewModel(